fxyxhf/fxyxhf.github.io/_pages/about.md

 - *2021.09 - 2025.06*, B.S.
 Jilin University, Measurement and Control Technology and Instruments.

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 I independently completed an open innovation experiment on the development of a railcar carrying a visible camera's dynamic communication target light set (excellent conclusions).
+- *2025.04*: &nbsp;🎉🎉 My paper was accepted in 2025 IEEE 3rd International Conference on Image Processing and Computer Applications (ICIPCA).
+- *2025.04*: &nbsp;🎉🎉 I completed a college student innovation and entrepreneurship training program project.
+- *2025.02*: &nbsp;🎉🎉 I joined the Key Laboratory of Earth Information Exploration Instruments of the Ministry of Education.
+- *2025.01*: &nbsp;🎉🎉 I completed the entire winter school program at Hanyang University.
 - *2024.12*: &nbsp;🎉🎉 I independently completed an open innovation experiment on road detection in remote sensing images based on convolutional neural networks(excellent conclusion).
 - *2024.11*: &nbsp;🎉🎉 I have received an offer to attend the winter school at Hanyang University.
 - *2024.11*: &nbsp;🎉🎉 I have officially started using and updating my academic homepage.